WHitE-TITaN/WHitE-TITaN/README.md

 # 👋 Hi there, I'm @WHitE-TITaN
-### A passionate developer and Aspiring Software Engineer.
+### A Passionate Developer and Aspiring Software Engineer.

 ## Skills and Technologies
 - **Languages**:  C++, Python, JavaScript, Java